 and helps to create a realistic effect.

-- At each stage, stand back and have a good look - from nearby and also from
+- At each step by step stage, stand back and have a good look - from nearby and also from

 a distant viewpoint.
 Try to visualise what you are aiming for, and make sure

 that each stage falls into place with your end goal.